 - Sour cream - the ingredient that sets these mashed potatoes apart from the others.
 It adds even more creaminess and a slight tang!

-How to make mashed potatoes with sour cream
+How to make sour cream mashed potatoes

 This is an overview with step-by-step photos.
 Full ingredients & instructions are in the recipe card below.